 Over the course of a semester prior to leaving, the CGC staff will partner with you and come alongside you as you plan, train, and fundraise for your trip.
 The CGC staff is committed to your spiritual development and well-being as you seek to serve in various locations.
 You will also develop deep relationships with your fellow teammates, with whom you will work closely with in the months leading up to departure.

-For those interested in serving on a ministry team, fill out the online application.
-Acceptance to projects is contingent on an application, interview and reference process.
-If you have questions, contact the Center for Global Connections at (417) 328-1900 or stop by the CGC office in the Goodson Student Union.
+For those interested in serving on a ministry team, please contact the Center for Global Connections at (417) 328-1900 or stop by the CGC office in the Goodson Student Union.